 Do you find yourself travelling a lot throughout the year and if so, what are your most frequented destinations?

 I love travelling, it’s a huge part of my life.
 I love to explore new places and learn about different cultures.
 I rarely go back to the same place unless it’s a family home or I have a particular connection to that place.
-For example, I go back to my home in Canada almost every year and I’ve also grown up skiing in Switzerland where I often go a couple times a year.
+For example, I go back to my home in Canada almost every year and I’ve also grown up skiing in Switzerland where I often go a couple of times a year.
 I love the feeling of being up in the mountains.

 Does travel inspire you or inform your designs and your work?
 If so how?